The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 From a different Let's Play: The third video of baldurk and co.'s LP of Left 4 Dead had Baldurk, playing as Bill, get ambushed and killed by zombies before he could make it into the safe room at the very end.
 The last words of the video are EthanSteele commenting "Sometimes, you have to make sacrifices."
 Left 4 Dead 2 had just come out as this video was posted, and fans of the game all know what happened to Bill (again) in its Downloadable Content.

 Yet another Let's Play example: Cooked Auto's LP of Halo 2, during the "Delta Halo" level, has him discussing the SPARTAN-III project.
 He expresses interest in a game focused on them, but then notes that this would be almost impossible without courting a ton of controversy, because of the fact that most of the SPARTAN-III's are Child Soldiers, and highly-expendable ones at that.
-Cue Halo: Reach a year and a half later.
+Cue Halo: Reach a year and a half later, where every SPARTAN-III you meet is dead by the end of the game.

 At one point in Mass Effect 1, Ashley, when seeing the Destiny Ascension says, "Look at that monster!
 Its main gun could rip through any ship in the Alliance fleet!"
 Then the Alliance has to save it later on.